ton-offline-storage/.github/profile/README.md

 Here we only discuss non-custodial wallets, where you own your mnemonic phrase.
 Custodial wallets are a different category, they don't have fundamental differences from traditional online banking, and their concept contradicts the very basic idea of any cryptocurrency since Bitcoin - decentralization.
 And one can't say custodial wallets are ultimately secure.
+But can you face troubles when using popular and trusted custodial storage?
+Turns out you can:

+ - Something like [this](https://en.wikipedia.org/wiki/Bankruptcy_of_FTX) can happen to anyone
+ - Something like [this](https://www.binance.com/en/support/announcement/changes-of-services-to-users-in-russia-4887e569afdf4b1e89e024371d3a49b9) can happen if you are unlucky with your citizenship

 In a non-custodial wallet, we need to understand how difficult it is  to steal your mnemonic phrase.
 This depends on how a mnemonic phrase is created, stored, and used to sign transactions.